Kenya Trounces Djibouti To Bag UN Security Council Seat In Second Poll -

 Kenya has trounced Djibouti to clinch the United Nations Security Council seat in a highly competitive poll today.

-Kenya garnered 129 votes against Djibouti’s 62 in the second round of voting after felling shot of the 128 threshold yesterday.
+Kenya secured the nonpermanent seat after garnering 129 votes against Djibouti’s 62 in the second round of voting after felling short of the required threshold yesterday.

-To win the seat, a member has to get the support of two-thirds of the UN member states.
-This means at least 128 of 193 votes.
+To be declared winner, a member has to get the support of two-thirds of the 193 UN member states.
+This means at least 128 votes.

+Kenyan diplomats and President Uhuru Kenyatta had to do a lot of lobbying to secure today’s victory.

+The leaders called on the UN member countries to stand with Kenya citing the country’s role in promoting peace in neighbouring countries Sudan and Somalia.

-Djibouti had lost to Kenya in the AU elections and withdrew its earlier position that it would concede defeat.
+Kenya was last year endorsed by the African Union (AU) for the seat but Djibouti which lost the elections withdrew its earlier position that it would concede defeat.

-India, Ireland, Mexico and Norway secured the four other non-permanent member seats.

-The UN Security Council is responsible for the maintenance of international peace and security.
+The UN Security Council is responsible for the maintenance of international peace and security in the world.

+Read Also: Raila Details Why UN Members Should Vote For Kenya Today In Its Bid For Security Council Seat

+The council enjoys robust powers including the imposition of sanctions and authorisation of military action when international peace is threatened.

 Email your news TIPS to news@kahawatungu.com or WhatsApp +254708677607.
 You can also find us on Telegram through www.t.me/kahawatungu